evolvingstuff/vdw2/content/posts/the-dutch-are-no-longer-re-embursed-for-vitamin-d.md

 * "...discontinue the reimbursement of all vitamin D products containing cholecalciferol or calcifediol from 1 January 2023"

- **People belong to this vulnerable group if they have at least 1 of these characteristics. %%%This was selected because people often have more than 1 issue.**
+ **People belong to this vulnerable group if they have at least 1 of these characteristics.
+This was selected because people often have more than 1 issue.**

 people with difficulty keeping oversight of their medicines;